prismicio/slice-machine/playwright/README.md

 });
 ```

+> [!WARNING]
-Warning: Only mock when it's necessary because the state of Slice Machine or the remote repository can change.
+> Only mock when it's necessary because the state of Slice Machine or the remote repository can change.
-We want to ensure test can be launched on any state of Slice Machine and any state of repository.
+> We want to ensure test can be launched on any state of Slice Machine and any state of repository.
 Mocking will help you do that.
-In theory, we want to avoid mocking while doing e2e tests.
+> In theory, we want to avoid mocking while doing e2e tests.
 Smoke tests don't have any mocking but standalone tests can when it's necessary.
 It improves the DX and reduce the necessary setup that we can have for Smoke tests.

 ## Best practices